diggi404/go-cli-tools/README.md

 ![Menu Options](main_menu.png)

 > **note**
 > I won't be held responsible for any wrongful use of this tool.
-It was made solely for educational purpose only.
+It was made for educational purpose only.

 ### Menu Options